The 2 Most SEO- Effective Social Media Platforms that will Boost the Traffic to your Website

 The report called “Most famous social network sites worldwide” ranked the top 10 social media platforms worldwide by number of active users.
 So the results are clear.
 The most effective social media platforms currently are Facebook and Youtube.

 But perhaps it is a little premature to talk about effectiveness, the statistics only speak of traffic.
 Of course more traffic means more visitors to your channel and more engagement too, potentially.
+This is why you should SEO your social media channels.
+This is why you should SEO your social media channels.

 However the most important discussion happens around, what does effective mean and how do we measure it.
 Consequently, are these 2 top platforms really the most effective?